pmollaei/ProtKernel/README.md

 <br /> $sel move $A
 <br /> set I [draw principalaxes $sel]
 <br /> ...
-<br /> Save this ("Reference_structure.pdb)" and use it as the the reference structure in the "Kernel_analysis.py" code for RMSD measurments.
+<br /> Save this ("Chignolin_reference.pdb)".
+You will use it as the the reference structure in "Kernel_analysis.py" code for RMSD measurments.

-9- Align the backbone of simulation trajectoris to this reference protein using VMD
+9- Align backbone of structures in the simulation trajectoris to this reference protein using VMD.

-10- Save .pdb format of the aligned trajectories
+10- Save .pdb format of the aligned trajectories.

-11- You may use the long trajectory for Kernel or split it to single .pdb files using "single_pdb.py" code
+11- You may use the long trajectory for Kernel or split it to single .pdb files using "single_pdb.py" code.

 12- Measure the Kernel values for different lambda values in each trajectory.
 Display and save the best Kernel result using "Kernel_analysis.py" code.